Jcarlos0828/gcp-fask/README.md

 # gcp-fask
-Demo for Continous Integration (CI) with Google cloud and Flask
+Demo for Continous Delivery (CD) with Google cloud and Flask